GPUOpen-Tools/gpu_performance_api/docs/sphinx/source/graphics_counter_tables_gfx9.rst

     :header: "Counter Name", "Usage", "Brief Description"
     :widths: 15, 10, 75

+    "VsGsVerticesIn", "Items", "The number of unique vertices processed by the VS and GS."
+    "VsGsPrimsIn", "Items", "The number of primitives passed into the VS and GS."
+    "GSVerticesOut", "Items", "The number of vertices output by the GS."
     "VsGsVALUInstCount", "Items", "Average number of vector ALU instructions executed in the VS and GS in a VS-[GS-]PS pipeline.
 Affected by flow control."
     "VsGsSALUInstCount", "Items", "Average number of scalar ALU instructions executed in the VS and GS in a VS-[GS-]PS pipeline.
 Affected by flow control."
     "VsGsVALUBusy", "Percentage", "The percentage of GPUTime vector ALU instructions are being processed by the VS and GS in a VS-[GS-]PS pipeline."